michaelhaaf/5A6-F23-project-template/.github/ISSUE_TEMPLATE/task.md

 **Task Description**
 A clear and concise description of the task

+**Steps**
+List all steps that are required to complete the task

+-
+-
+-
+-

 **Technical effort (LOE)**
-Breakdown the set of steps that need to be taken to complete this task.
-Include level of effort (LOE) estimates for all steps.
+Breakdown the set of steps that need by level of effort (LOE) estimates.

 **Additional context**
 Add any other context about the task here.